 Optical Scanner voting machines shall be used for recording the votes on all elections, budget votes, and votes on special propositions.
-The only exception to the use of voting machines shall be an emergency situation whereby the machines are unavailable due to a mechanical failure or state or local law prohibiting their use.
+Exceptions to the use of voting machines shall be an emergency situation whereby the machines are unavailable or are unavailable due to a mechanical failure or state or local law prohibiting their use.
 If this should arise, paper ballots will be used.

 Each voting machine shall have at least two election inspectors appointed by the Board in attendance during all voting hours.
-It shall be the duty of the District Clerk and assistant clerk or clerks to keep a poll list containing the name and legal residence of each person before such person is permitted to vote.
+It shall be the duty of the District Clerk and Assistant Clerk or clerks to keep a poll list containing the name and legal residence of each person before such person is permitted to vote.
+Poll lists will be available at the discretion of and pursuant to rules of the District Clerk.

 Write-in ballots are permissible.
 Ballots containing the names of nominated candidates will be included on the ballot as well as one blank space for each available office for write-in candidates.

-The writing in, with a black ball point pen, of a name in the blank space so provided, will sufficiently indicate a vote.
-It will also be necessary for a voter to fill in the oval beside the name of a write-in candidate.
+The writing in, with a black ball point pen, of a name in the blank space so provided, and filling in the oval beside the name of a write-in candidate, will cast a vote.